ptsteadman/notebook/stories/summer-of-entropy.md

 When he returned, someone was in his place, talking to Elkie about iOS development.
 Chris had talked to the guy earlier.

-"I'll show you my app later," Elkie said.
+"I'll show you my app," Elkie said.
 "I really need feedback on my app."

 "Of course," the guy said.

-Elkie turned to Chris, concerned.
+Elkie turned to Chris, concern in her eyes.

 "If I show you my app, you have to promise not to steal the idea.
 I've been working super hard on it."

 Fuck, thought Chris.
-Was Elkie that naive?
-Chris half-heartedly participated in an earnest, clumsy discussion of Swift's type system for fifteen minutes, before finally suggesting that they go inside for another drink.
-On his way into the cave-like bar, Chris knelt down to touch the dachshund.
+Was Elkie really that naive?

+For fifteen minutes, Chris half-heartedly participated in an earnest, clumsy discussion of Swift's type system, before finally suggesting that they go inside for another drink.
+Chris knelt down to touch the dachshund again, feeling a little silly.

-Elkie joined Chris by the antique cash register, to wait for the bartender's attention.
+The air inside of the bar was sweet and cave-like.
+Elkie joined Chris by the antique cash register, to await the bartender's attention.

-"The last time I was at this meetup," said Elkie.
-"I was with this guy from Tinder."
+"The last time I was at this meetup," said Elkie, "I was with this guy from Tinder."

 "Oh yeah?"

-"I was going to swipe left on him, but then I noticed he had like fifteen thousand twitter followers."
+"I was going to swipe left on him, but I noticed he had like fifteen thousand twitter followers."
 Chris gave her a disapproving look, smiling.

 "How was he?"